Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#188](https://github.com/Icinga/icinga-powershell-framework/pull/188) Removes hardcoded zones `director-global` and `global-zones` which were always set regardless of user specification.
 This fix will ensure the user has the option to add or not add these zones
 * [#189](https://github.com/Icinga/icinga-powershell-framework/pull/189) Fixes wrong documented user group for accessing Performance Counter objects which should be `Performance Monitor Users`
 * [#195](https://github.com/Icinga/icinga-powershell-framework/pull/195) Fix Agent installer crash on package lookup with different files in directory
+* [#197](https://github.com/Icinga/icinga-powershell-framework/pull/197) Fixes progress bar appearance on check outputs for certain plugins, by disabling the entire PowerShell progress bar during the usage of Icinga for Windows

 ## 1.3.0 (2020-12-01)